zotonic/zotonic/doc/ref/modules/mod_mqtt.rst

 | ~user                    | user/1234 *or* user/anonymous                       | The topic for the current user                       |
 +--------------------------+-----------------------------------------------------+------------------------------------------------------+

-Note that there are not automatic subscriptions for session, pagesession and user topics.
+Note that there are not automatic subscriptions for user topics.
 All subscriptions need to be added explicitly.

 .. _mqtt-access-control: